bquast/Distributions-Probabilistic-Beliefs/README.md

 This is a very simple statistical exercise, and most people will be able to give you the answer that I derived.
 The reason for this is that people learn to use dice and how they operate, in e.g. board games.
 Likewise for coin flipping and many other basic statistical trials.
 In this context, you would rarely find people accepting a bet that has a negative expected value.
 Such as non-equal payout for a fair coin flip.

 However, as soon as odds become less transparent, statistical methods are often applied with less rigour.
 Especially when dealing with observed implicit payout structures.
-As a results bets with negative expected payouts, such as loteries, are often accepted.
+As a results bets with negative expected payouts, such as lotteries, are often accepted.

 Let us continue with the idea of a lottery.
 For a lottery at the local sports club, 100 tickets were printed, yet only 5 out of every 8 tickets was sold, therefore tickets will be drawn until a winner is found.
 The price of a ticket is 1 apple, and the prize for the winner is 50 apples.